 Michele Fenkel is an experienced business lawyer who represents companies of all sizes, as well as individuals, in a broad range of business law matters.
 She adds value for her clients and brings a unique perspective to her work by leveraging her practical business experiences at Goldman Sachs and in helping to operate a non-profit that focused on the 9/11 recovery efforts in New York.

 Michele understands her clients’ business needs and often functions as their outside general counsel.
 She works closely with businesses and individuals in connection with mergers and acquisitions, general corporate and partnership matters, corporate governance, shareholder relations and disputes, employment and restrictive covenant matters, commercial contracts, securities, licensing, and intellectual property matters.

-Michele has particular expertise in advising professionals, including physicians, dentists, and attorneys, with respect to professional entity formation and qualification, employment and recruitment agreements, professional services agreements, the purchase and sale of practices, and covenants not to compete.
+Michele has particular experience in advising professionals, including physicians, dentists, and attorneys, with respect to professional entity formation and qualification, employment and recruitment agreements, professional services agreements, the purchase and sale of practices, and covenants not to compete.